The Haskell Tool Stack¶

 Stack is a build tool for Haskell designed to answer the needs of Haskell users new and experienced alike.
 It has a strong focus on reproducible build plans, multi-package projects, and a consistent, easy-to-learn interface, while providing the customizability and power experienced developers need.
 As a build tool, Stack does not stand alone.
 It is built on the great work provided by:

-- The Glasgow Haskell Compiler (GHC), the premiere Haskell compiler.
+- The Glasgow Haskell Compiler (GHC), the premier Haskell compiler.
 Stack will manage your GHC installations and automatically select the appropriate compiler version for your project.

 - The Cabal build system, a specification for defining Haskell packages, together with a library for performing builds.